 Mix in some various shades of blue until you’re happy with how your watercolor artwork looks.

-The salt will create the paint to separate and cause an explosive looking effect.
+The salt will cause the paint to separate and create an explosive-looking effect.

 Once dry, glue the hammerhead shark onto your watercolor background.
 You can also download our starfish printables and add these to the picture.